sau29/rearc-quest-tasks/README.md

 1. It deploys VPC, 2 Public Subnets, Internet Gateways, Route Table
 2. Security Groups for Application Load Balancer and Server Instances

-# Computing and Container Compnent:
+# Computing and Container Component:
 1. It creates Application Load Balancer
 2. Listener, listening on port 80 for HTTP traffic
 3. Target group, connected to Server Instance